nvaccess/addon-datastore/README.md

 Root directory of repository:
  - `readme.md` - A guide for submission
- - `addons/publisher1/addon1/majorVersion.minorVersion.patch.json`
+ - `addons/addon1/majorVersion.minorVersion.patch.json`
- - `addons/publisher1/addon2/majorVersion.minorVersion.patch.json`
+ - `addons/addon2/majorVersion.minorVersion.patch.json`
- - `addons/publisher2/addon3/majorVersion.minorVersion.patch.json`
+ - `addons/addon3/majorVersion.minorVersion.patch.json`

-Note: `publisher.addonName` will become the add-on ID, and must be unique and match the add-on ID from the addon manifest.
+Note: `addonName` come the add-on ID, and must be unique and match the add-on ID from the addon manifest.

 Example for the NV Access addon, 'NVDA - OCR':
 - Filename: `addons/nvaccess/nvda-ocr/1.6.0.json`
 - add-on ID `nvaccess.nvda-ocr`

 ### Metadata format
-For a full description of the schema see:` _tools/addonVersion_schema.json`
-- This includes an example of the file contents.
+For a full description of the schema see:` _tools/addonVersion_schema.json` which includes an example of the file contents.

 ### Submitting an Addon version